 Skip to main content

-Padkos - Guitarist Tony Cox revisits some popular South African songs
+Padkos - Guitarist Tony Cox revisits popular South African songs

 Tony Cox is not only a very talented guitar player, he also shines as an arranger.
 In this collection he looks for inspiration from some of the iconic South African popular songs from recent years.